2pisoftware/testrunner/README.txt

 codecept_debug($anyValueHere);

+-- how do I stub global functions
+A. Use AspectMock ???
+I haven't been able to make this work. problems with aspectmock initialisation paths ???
+B. add a function call to the test target class that calls the global function and replace calls to the global function.
+This method can then be stubbed.

+C. ???? this stopped working ????
--- how do I stub global functions use a namespace as follows to add the override method to a different namespace. see cmfive/system/tests/unit/WebTest.php
+use a namespace as follows to add the override method to a different namespace. see cmfive/system/tests/unit/WebTest.php
 --------------------------
 namespace WebTest {